Therealchainman/archive-cp/algorithms/primality_test.md

 This is something log(n) time, maybe not exactly but close to that for sure.

+Don't try to do this in C++, very hard to avoid 64 bit integer overflow.
+Python is much better for this.
+The code is simple and easy to understand.
+It is a probabilistic test, but it is deterministic for the bases used in the test.

 ```py
 def check_composite(n, a, d, s):
     x = pow(a, d, n)